Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 The most common type of sleep apnea is Obstructive Sleep Apnea, a condition where the throat muscles periodically relax to the point that your airway is blocked, and you stop breathing for short periods while sleeping.
 Many women realize they have to be screened for this disease after their partner has repeatedly shaken them awake due to loud snoring.
 You should also contact your doctor if you experience

-- Gasping for air or a choking sensation upon awakening from sleep.
+- A gasping for air or a choking sensation upon awakening from sleep

 As with many sleep disorders, a high BMI is a considerable risk factor, so be sure to talk to your OB/GYN about healthy weight management.